sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_17_StringAndVariableInPython/Q_17_StringAndVariableInPython_Quiz.md

 **Description**

-a) Debugging is the process of inspecting a program using Break points.
+Debugging is the process of inspecting a program using Break points.

-b) Step over helps you to just execute the immediate next line.

-c) Step into helps you to enter into a function.

-d) It is not correct.

 ---
 ---